keresmi/RickAndMorty/README.md

 Rick and Morty is an Android app written in Kotlin to demonstrate communication with external REST API.
 The app fetches characters of "Rick and Morty" cartoon and displays it in a grid.

+## Kotlin Coroutines Example
+Check the [coroutines](https://github.com/keresmi/RickAndMorty/tree/coroutines) branch with an example of how to use Retrofit combined with Kotlin Coroutines.

 ## API Documentation
 [Rick and Morty API](https://rickandmortyapi.com/documentation)